poweRup55/powerup55.github.io/README.md

 # Yonatan Koritny - Portfolio

-This is the source code for my personal portfolio website, showcasing my work as a Video Editor, Developer, and Artist.
+This is the source code for my personal portfolio website, showcasing my work as a Video Editor and Artist.

 ## Technologies Used